10up/brightcove-video-connect/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.4 =
+Fixed issues with "Insert into Post" button

 = 1.1.3 =
 1.1.3 solves many JavaScript errors that users have been experiencing and is recommended for all users